KenKundert/sshconfig/README.rst

 setup with forwarding, a second connection that also attempts to performing forwarding will produce a series of error messages indicating that the ports are in use and so cannot be forwarded.
-Instead, you should only use the tunneling version once when you want to set up the forwarding tunnels, and you the base entry at all other times.
-Often tunneling connections are setup to run in the background ass follows::
+Instead, you should only use the tunneling version once when you want to set up the port forwards, and you the base entry at all other times.
+Often forwarding connections are setup to run in the background ass follows::

    ssh -f -N home-tun